ethyca/fidesops/docs/fidesops/docs/guides/complex_fields.md

               data_type: object[]
             fields:
               - name: name
-                data_categories: [ user.provided.identifiable.name ]
+                data_categories: [ user.name ]
                 fidesops_meta:
                   data_type: string
               - name: relationship
                 fidesops_meta:
                   data_type: string
               - name: phone
-                data_categories: [ user.provided.identifiable.contact.phone_number ]
+                data_categories: [ user.contact.phone_number ]
                 fidesops_meta:
                   data_type: string
 ```

 ### Reference an array

 Generally, reference an array field as if it is any other field.
 You cannot currently reference a specific index in an array field,
 but you can point a field to an array field, and we would search for matches within that array.

 In this example, `mydatabase:flights.plane` is an integer field that will be used to lookup records that match an integer